X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 | Indirect,X      | AND ($44,X) | 2      | 6      |
 | Indirect,Y      | AND ($44),Y | 2      | 5[^1]  |

-Add provided value to the A (accumulator) register.
-There is no way to add without a carry.
-Results depend on wether decimal mode is enabled.
+Bitwise AND the provided value with the accumulator.

+  - Sets N (Negative) flag if the bit 7 of the result is 1, and otherewise clears it
+  - Sets Z (Zero) is the result is zero, and otherwise clears it

 ### ASL